solrevdev/solrevdev.github.io/_posts/2020-06-07-archive-all-bookmarks-using-the-pocket-developer-api.md

 And so the quick and dirty solution for me was to take the above JavaScript and in a Chrome console window past and run.

-It took a while as I had content going back to 2016 but once it was finsihed I had a nice clean inbox again!
+It took a while as I had content going back to 2016 but once it was finished I had a nice clean inbox again!

 ![](https://i.imgur.com/YLysmmV.png)